Beginner level

 Proper watering practices support deep root development and grass resilience whilst discouraging shallow-rooted weeds.
 Water deeply but less frequently rather than light, frequent watering that promotes shallow root systems.

 Early morning watering reduces evaporation losses and gives grass time to dry before evening, reducing disease pressure.
-Avoid watering during the hottest part of the day when much of the water evaporates before reaching roots.
+Avoid watering during the hottest part of the day when much of the water evaporates before reaching the roots.

 a garden sprinkler watering plants